andrewhwanpark/brutalist-blog/README.md

     $ bundle exec jekyll serve

-Now, you can publish the site.
+After tweaking with it, you can publish the site.
 Under your repository name, click Settings.

 ![tutorial](https://docs.github.com/assets/images/help/repository/repo-actions-settings.png)